ckurdziel/ckurdziel.github.com/_posts/2019-11-19-thoughts-on-stadia.md

 ---
 layout: post
-title: ‘Thoughts on Stadia’
+title: Thoughts on Stadia
-description: ‘Thoughts on the launch of Stadia and the state of cloud game streaming.’
+description: Thoughts on the launch of Stadia and the state of cloud game streaming.
 comments: false
 ---
 Today marks the launch of Google’s Stadia.
 A lot of people have asked me for my thoughts on Stadia’s chances for success, so I figured I would write them down here.
 Time will tell if I am right or not.